How do I create an Invoice?

 - Invoice Number - This can be changed to include both numbers or letters if necessary.

-- Notes - Add a summary or details like (Purchase Orders/PO Numbers) to the Invoice.
+- Notes - Add a summary or details to the Invoice.
 Notes are unique to each Invoice and will not be remembered for next time.

-- Terms - Include any Tax numbers here (like HST, GST, VAT, ABN), standard payment terms (bank transfer details), or a PayPal email so your Clients know when and how they can pay!
-This is remembered for future Invoices based on your most recent Invoice's Terms by default.
+- Terms - Include any Tax numbers here (like HST, GST, VAT, ABN), standard payment terms (bank transfer details), or a PayPal.me link so your Clients know when and how they can pay!
+Terms are remembered from the last invoice you created.

 - Send Late Reminders - You're able to send up to three late payment reminders to your Clients, adding a personal message to each reminder if necessary.